amirmhm95/amirmmohammadi/_pages/aboutme.md

 modified: 2024-01-14
 toc: False
 ---
 Hi!
-My name is Amirmohammad Mohammadi (feel free to call me Amir).
-I am a PhD student in Electrical and Computer Engineering at Texas A&M University, specializing in the intersection of signal processing and artificial intelligence with a background in Electrical Engineering from the University of Tabriz and Sharif University of Technology.
-Currently, my research is on developing AI algorithms and parameter efficient learning of foundation tranformer models for applications in time-series analysis and computer vision.<br/>
+My name is Amir.
+I'm a doctoral student in Electrical and Computer Engineering at Texas A&M University.
+I have been developing AI-driven solutions for biomedical applications, physiological time-series analysis, and audio and image perception.
+My recent experiences are in transformer-based eﬃcient transfer learning and physics-informed modeling.<br/>

 ## Education